Academic Staff

 Tel: +353 1 2205878

-Tracey Dalton is a design lecturer, and 3rd year course co-ordinator, on the BA Interior Design at Dublin School of Creative Arts, TU Dublin since 2013.
-She also lectures on the BA Visual Merchandising.
-Tracey graduated from the BA Environmental Design at DIT in 1996.
-She completed a Post Graduate Diploma in Graphic Reproduction Technology with DIT in 1998, going on to pursue a career in commercial interior design practice with award winning interior design and architectural firms.
+Tracey Dalton is a design lecturer, and 3rd year course co-ordinator, on the TU975 BA Interior Design; and the TU382 Masters in Interior Design (since 2022), at Dublin School of Art and Design, TU Dublin since 2013.
+She has also lectured on the BA Visual Merchandising.
+Tracey graduated from the BA Environmental Design at DIT (now TU Dublin) in 1996.
+She completed a Post Graduate Diploma in Graphic Reproduction Technology with DIT, Bolton St. campus, in 1998, going on to pursue a career in commercial interior design practice with award winning interior design and architectural firms.
 She has worked extensively on projects within the hospitality design sector i.e. pubs, restaurants, night clubs, cinemas, golf clubs etc. varying from traditional to modern, conservative to innovative, along with retail and corporate sector projects, and domestic interiors also.
 This involved project managing various projects over this time, from feasibility stage, planning drawings, design concept development and presentation, construction drawings, statutory issues, site visits, through to practical completion, managing junior designers on various projects.
-Tracey’s long-term connections in the Irish interior design sector have fostered professional and educational links between Dublin School of Creative Arts and other design colleges, such as Griffith College Dublin, Cholaiste Dulaigh, Dublin Institute of Design, and Pearse College.
+Tracey’s long-term connections in the Irish interior design sector have fostered professional and educational links between Dublin School of Art and Design and other design colleges, such as Munster Technological University, Griffith College Dublin, Cholaiste Dulaigh, and Pearse College.
+Tracey has also been called upon as an expert judge in the field for the National Fitout Awards and the Institute of Designers of Ireland graduate awards.

 Tracey has been lecturing in design since 2008, previously being a lecturer and Interior Design course co-ordinator in Dublin Institute of Design on the BTEC level 6 HND in 3D Design; Level 8 BA Hons.
 Degree in Interior Design with University of South Wales (2011-15) and the QQI BA Interior Design Level 7 degree.